 Ruby Gelman is a pediatric dentist and has a private practice in Greenwich Village, NY.
 She lives in Manhattan with her husband Shimon Shkury and their two children, Ari (age 7) and Avital (age 4).
 Ruby attended Yavneh as a babysitter in the late 1980s and later served as a counselor and Rosh Ayda for many years.
 She credits her time at Yavneh with two very pivotal roles in her life: Yavneh helped Ruby to realize that she wanted a career where she could work with and help children; and more so than any other area of her religious life, Yavneh helped to form her as a committed and engaged Jew.
 Ruby has been involved with Yavneh the last several years, especially in areas of fundraising and scholarships.
 As a child who was not able to attend camp because of finances, Ruby is dedicated to helping Yavneh maintain a robust scholarship fund.

 Scott is a Chestnut Hill based attorney concentrating in business litigation, construction law and Brookline zoning.
 Scott was a camper and then a counselor/waterfront/kitchen staff at Yavneh throughout the ‘80s.
-Scott’s three children have attended Yavneh with his youngest returning this summer.
-Scott is an officer at Temple Emeth in Chestnut Hill, a long-time Brookline Town Meeting Member, and founding President of Ma’or collaborative Religious School.
+Scott’s three children have attended Yavneh with his youngest returning this summer as a counselor.
+Scott is an officer at Temple Emeth in Chestnut Hill and a long-time Brookline Town Meeting Member.

-Matt has been on the Board of Camp Yavneh since 2005 and was President from 2006-2009.
+Matt has been on the Board of Camp Yavneh since 2006 and was President from 2007-2009.
 He is a Managing Director of LLM Capital Partners, a private equity firm.
 Matt has served on Boards of public and private companies in the U.S., Canada and Israel, and has served on and been Chair of Audit and Compensation & Governance Committees.
-He is Chair of the Newton School Committee.
+He was recently Chair of the Newton School Committee.
 Matt received an M.B.A. from Harvard Business School (1987) and a B.A. cum laude from Brandeis University (1981).

 Doron’s first summer at Camp Yavneh was in 1992 as a Gurim camper and continued on to Kerem ’98 and Na’aleh ’99.
 Doron returned to Yavneh as a counselor followed by Rosh Arayot in 2004.
 Doron married his high school sweetheart – both he and Elana Fein graduated in the first class of the The New Jewish High School/Gann Academy.
 After studying medicine at Tel Aviv University, Doron continued on to train in Emergency Medicine at UMass, and now works as an ER doctor in the Boston area.
 Doron spends a week or two every summer returning to Yavneh as a camp physician.
 His two daughters, Orly (age 4) and Meirav (4 months) can’t wait to go to Yavneh as campers!